raganwald/raganwald.github.com/_posts/2017-01-07-optimizing-quadtrees-in-time-and-space.md

 And we know exactly how to combine four quadtrees into a bigger quadtree, we use `regionsToQuadTree`.

-Harumph, another problem.
+Harrumph, another problem.
 Are we dividing with `divideQuadtreeIntoNine`?
 Or `divideNonetTreeIntoQuadTrees`?
 And are we combining the results using `combineNineIntoNonetTree`?
 Or `regionsToQuadTree`?

 The problem is, `memoizedMultirec` is predicated on every step of the recursion involving a single division followed by a single combine of the results.
 But our average algorithm requires _two_ steps.